porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

     <p-headline variant="headline-4">Technical setup</p-headline>
     <p-text-list>
       <p-text-list-item>
-        All of the members of the development team should be enabled to <strong>install and use the right accessibility tools</strong> like Browser plugins, screen reader, contrast checker, etc.
+        All of the members of the development team should be enabled to <strong>install and use the right accessibility tools</strong> like browser plugins, screen reader, contrast checker, etc.
       </p-text-list-item>
       <p-text-list-item>
         Work with your front end developers to choose an <strong>automated testing plan</strong>.